-Closing teams should generally be consistent with their opening teams (for further clarification refer to 2.2 under the section "contradictions and knifing").
+Closing teams should be consistent with their opening teams (for further clarification refer to 2.4 under the section "Contradictions").

 There are some rare exceptions, in which closing teams do not have to be consistent:

 - 1. The opening team has conceded the debate, or made an extremely damaging concession that makes the debate impossible to win from their side. - 2.
 OG has squirreled the motion (or OO has made an invalid counter-prop). - 3.
-The opening team has made a clearly false factual statement (e.g., in a debate about invading Syria, OG claimed that Syria was in Latin America).
+The opening team has made a clearly false factual statement that an ordinary intelligent voter would recognize as false (e.g., in a debate about space travel, claiming that the moon is made out of cheese).

 To be clear, under these rare circumstances, closing teams still have to be consistent with other things said by their opening - this is not a "blank cheque" to ignore everything that an opening team has said, just the parts that it would be implausible to expect a closing team to defend.
+To reiterate: these cases are extremely rare, and we would not expect teams to invoke these clauses.

-Furthermore, proposing a different metric by which the debate should be evaluated does not constitute a knife.
+Furthermore, proposing a different metric by which the debate should be evaluated does not usually constitute a knife.
 For example, if OO claimed that the most important thing in the debate are human rights, it is permissible for CO to claim that geo-political impacts are in fact more important.
 If this was not the case, it would make it unfairly difficult for closing teams to meaningfully extend over their opening.

-2.9 Whip Speeches
+2.12 Whip Speeches